fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

 - What are the strengths and weaknesses of the essay you edited?
 - Especially for your essay, but even for the site as a whole, what concepts should we be better explaining to make _Metahistory_ most usable for students learning the basics of historiography?
 - You've been editing \"offline\".
 We'll cover how to publish your revisions to the actual _Metahistory_ site.
-"%}
+- You need to have settled on a topic for Wednesday "%}